Research & Writing

 edited by Mara Mills, Harris Kornstein, Faye Ginsburg and Rayna Rapp

-NYU Press, February 2025
+NYU Press, 2025

 A chronicle of ableism and disability activism in New York City during the COVID-19 pandemic.
 How to Be Disabled in a Pandemic documents the pivotal experiences of disabled people living in an early epicenter of COVID-19: New York City.
 Among those hardest hit by the pandemic, disability communities across the five boroughs have been disproportionately impacted by city and national policies, work and housing conditions, stigma, racism, and violence—as much as by the virus itself.
 This edited volume charts the legacies of this “mass disabling event” for uncertain viral futures, exploring the dialectic between disproportionate risk and the creativity of a disability justice response.